yaseenleo/JavaScript-Practices/ES6 JavaScript Practice/02Intermediate/readMe.txt

 call back functions are simple functions they don't have a name

 never use a arrow function inside a object because it will give an error because of arrow function to remove the error we have to bind this by making use cases

+actual space and actual token is consider as true true = 1 false = 0

+Values that interpret as false false
+0
+''
+null
+undefined

+anything else rather then these are true